Literacy Plan

 - Responsive- through positive relationships, rigorous learning experiences are created involving higher order thinking and critical analysis.

-Simply put CREF is responding to the cultural diversity of students within instructional activities.
+Simply put, CREF is responding to the cultural diversity of students within instructional activities.
 To accomplish this teachers must be culturally proficient in relating to their students.
 This knowledge of students is incorporated into curriculum, instruction and assessment in order to meet the needs of all learners.

-District Early Literacy Professional Development on Scientifically-Based Reading Instruction
+District Early Literacy Professional Development

 Owatonna Public Schools defines job embedded professional development as teacher learning that is grounded in day to day teaching practice and is designed to enhance teachers’ content-specific instructional practices focused on improving student learning.
 Professional learning must be ongoing and job-embedded, be based on best practices, standards, and data trends in order to support teachers in ensuring the intended curriculum is the implemented curriculum.
 The District’s professional learning plan is finalized by the staff development committee made up by representatives from each buildings site team.
 Professional learning is identified and prioritized using student growth and achievement data along with building level goals and needs.
 The following are some of the ways in which professional development around literacy takes place.
+Literacy will be a focus for district wide professional development.

 - Teaching and Learning Coaches partner with teachers using the student-centered coaching model.
 This is a highly-effective, evidence-based coaching model that shifts the focus from “fixing” teachers to collaborating with them to design instruction that targets student outcomes.